microsoft/BuildXL/Public/Src/Tools/Xldb/README.md

 The XLDB datastore contains the APIs that allow a user to access Xldb (the RocksDB instance that contains all of the log information).
 It is readonly (will not add anything new to the DB).
 It will happily read in any Xldb version that is equal to or less than the current version.
-It contains protobuf objects for keys and values so that these are also forward/backwards compatible!
+It contains protobuf objects for keys and values so that these are also forward/backwards compatible.

 > The Xldb version is updated upon a breaking change in the underlying datastore or indexing (i.e. switching out of RocksDB or changing keys for a value).